 My garden helps me in a lot of ways.
 Being among my plants helps me feel less stressed and more relaxed.
-I also take heart in the fact while my garden is good for me, it is also good for the planet.
+I also take heart in the fact that my garden is good for me and good for the planet.
 Here are six ways beautiful landscapes make the world a better place.

 1. Gardens Provide for Pollinators

 Pollinators and other wildlife find food and refuge in our landscapes.
 Trees and shrubs provide nesting sites for birds, squirrels, and other creatures.
 Flowers supply nectar for hungry bees, butterflies, and hummingbirds.
 You may find your annuals and perennials attract beneficial insects.
 Ladybugs, for instance, attack other insect pests.
 Host plants, like Milkweeds, offer foliage for hungry caterpillars to feed on before they become butterflies and moths.

 Even a collection of container plantings on your deck, patio, or balcony can support wildlife in your area.

 Through their breathing process, plants naturally filter the air and produce oxygen.
 Our gardens are like a miniature version of an Amazon rain forest.
 Our trees and shrubs, in particular, sequester carbon as they grow.
 This decreases your carbon footprint.
 The more plants you have in your landscape, the more you are contributing to the planet.

 Our plants’ biological processes improve the environment beyond the air.
 Many common garden plants have been scientifically shown to remove pollutants from the soil.
 Your plants (like SunBelievable® Brown Eyed Girl Helianthus) may be removing contaminants in the soil you didn't know were there.